teamcotton/level-2-gym/README.md

 # Norbert's Spark - an AI tools CRM

-Nobert's Spark ( named after Norbert Wiener, the father of cybernetics) is a cutting-edge AI tools CRM designed to help users manage and leverage AI technologies effectively.
+Norbert's Spark ( named after Norbert Wiener, the father of cybernetics) is a cutting-edge AI tools CRM designed to help users manage and leverage AI technologies effectively.
 Built with modern web technologies, it offers a seamless experience for integrating AI capabilities into everyday workflows.

 It is hihgly optimized for Next.js 16 and React 19, utilizing the latest features of these frameworks to deliver a fast and responsive user interface.
 The application employs Material UI 7 with Emotion for styling, functional and cohesive look and feel..

 The API is documented in the backend folder using Fastify and TypeScript, providing a robust and scalable backend solution.
 The database layer is powered by PostgreSQL 18.1, managed through Docker for easy setup and deployment.

-The OpenAPI docs are found in packages/shared/src/openapi.json, meaing that the backend could, if so desired, be separated from the frontend and the a separate UI implemented.
+The OpenAPI docs are found in packages/shared/src/openapi.json, meaning that the backend could, if so desired, be separated from the frontend and the a separate UI implemented.

 ## Table of Contents